rkrishnan2012/WCCI_Paper/Readme.md

 # Babysitting an Inception-Resnet-V2 food classifier
-## Achieving state of the art accuracy in food classification using an Inception-Resnet-V2 network.
-Built to train and evaluate on multiple GPUs.
+## Achieving state of the art accuracy in food classification by transfer learning from an Inception-Resnet-V2 network.
+Built to train and evaluate on multiple GPUs in parallel.

 ### Dataset Preparation